 Some states have eviction rules much stricter than the CDC eviction moratorium.
 For instance Seattle, where we are located, has very restrictive local laws.
 The city council has extended the eviction ban, for example, to run for six months after expiration of the mayor’s emergency orders.
 Landlords also have to offer a payment plan for debt accumulated after February 29, 2020.
 When in doubt consult a local lawyer to ensure you are on the right side of the law!

 4. Help Tenants Seek Rental Assistance

 Work with your tenants to get rental assistance, so that you can get paid.
 The Emergency Rental Assistance program offers $25 billion to support households that are incapable of paying rent and utilities because of the pandemic.

 As a landlord, you can also get paid assistance directly.
 Moreover, you can apply on behalf of the tenant or the tenant can also apply.
 If you’re the landlord, you will need to get your tenant to sign the application for assistance.
 Rental assistance funds generally go directly to landlords and utility providers, where there are unpaid balances.
-To learn about rental assistance programs in different states, refer to this link.
+Learn more about rental assistance programs in different states.